aaronjwilson/immuno_data_analysis/README.md

 2. ELISA Numerical Data
   * t100 - t409600 - Titration values.
 R cannot have a number as a header label so they are marked with a t.
 3. ELISpot Numerical Data
   * generic hiv nomenclature for peptides.
-They are in triplicate and env has two groupings represented as env1 and env2
+The assay was run with replicates and env has two groupings represented as env1 and env2

 # Outcomes